 No matter what your words say, your actions tell the real story.

 Recently I was watching the movie “Mission Impossible 3.”
-On of the characters stated, “I will bleed on the flag to make sure the stripes stay red.”
+One of the characters stated, “I will bleed on the flag to make sure the stripes stay red.”
 No matter what else you may think about that character, you cannot doubt that he is claiming to be seriously committed to his cause of action.

 Often I have said that I want to balance my responsibilities at work and at home.
-I am a WAHM (work at home mom).
+I am a WAHM (work-at-home-mom).
 This means my home and office are in the same building.
 As any WAHM will tell you, it is hard to go from work to home and work again.
 The lines between the two areas get blurred very easily.
 I noticed there were times when I was supposed to be doing family things and instead I was working.
 At other times, I was supposed to be finishing a project, and instead, I was helping children with homework projects.

 Eventually, I put my money where my mouth was.
 In other words, I got committed to balancing things at home and at work.
 When I got committed, things began to work as planned and life got better and less stressful.
 In theory, it was a simple process.
 This is what I did: